 Updated: still using GrandWazoo’s FreeNAS ZFS over iSCSI plugin on TrueNAS 12.0-U4.1 and Proxmox 6.4-13.
 I’m pretty sure I read in the issues section on Github that it works with Proxmox 7, maybe someday soon I’ll give it a try.
 They have updated it so you won’t need to run the patch commands again after a kernel upgrade.
-If you’re using the plugin donate a little to GrandWazoo for going god’s work.
+If you’re using the plugin donate a little to GrandWazoo for doing god’s work.

 I just setup a Proxmox cluster.
 I had to install the GrandWazoo plugin again on the second node, and i think some steps may have changed since i had to stumble through it.